brunomrcabral/mgba/ESOF-docs/Assignment4.md

 Apesar das vantagens que foram referidas nos parágrafos anteriores, o proprietário deste projeto não tira partido máximo das funcionalidades do **Travis-CI**, pois não recorre a esta ferramenta para executar testes unitários, servindo-se apenas dela para realizar **testes de compilação**, como é possível observar após uma análise cuidadosa do repositóriodo **mGBA**.
 Na raiz do repositório encontraram-se ainda dois ficheiros relacionados com esta ferrametna, com nomes ".travis.yml" e ."travis-deps.sh".

-###Coverage

-In computer science, code coverage is a measure used to describe the degree to which the source code of a program is tested by a particular test suite.
-A program with high code coverage has been more thoroughly tested and has a lower chance of containing software bugs than a program with low code coverage.
-Many different metrics can be used to calculate code coverage; some of the most basic are the percent of program subroutines and the percent of program statements called during execution of the test suite.

-- Function coverage - Has each function (or subroutine) in the program been called?
-- Statement coverage - Has each statement in the program been executed?
-- Branch coverage - Has each branch (also called DD-path) of each control structure (such as in if and case statements) been executed?
-For example, given an if statement, have both the true and false branches been executed?
-Another way of saying this is, has every edge in the program been executed?
-- Condition coverage (or predicate coverage) - Has each Boolean sub-expression evaluated both to true and false?

 ###Gameboy Advance Test Suite

 Para uma posterior análise de cobertura de testes,  transferimos a [última versão](http://www.emucr.com/2015/11/mgba-git-20151122.html) compilada disponível na Internet, bem como a *suite* de testes referida nas secções anteriores, disponibilizada pelo autor.
 Em seguida, carregámos esse ficheiro ROM ```suite.gba``` no mGBA e executámos todos os testes disponíveis no momento (três), sendo que obtvemos os seguintes resultados: